ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
-Open up MobaXterm.
+Open **MobaXterm**.

+#.
 In the left bar, there is a list of **User sessions**.
 Each one is a node that you configured above for logging in.
 Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select **execute**.

 #.
 A window will pop up, asking for your password.
 Enter your NCSA password.
 As you type it, you will see a row of *************.
 Hit **Enter** or click **OK**.

 #.
 A second window will pop up asking for your 2FA code.
-Open your Duo app, click on the "NCSA" entry (not the "University of Illinois" entry) and type the 6-digit code you see into the window.
-As with the password above, you will see it as **********.
+Open your **Duo app**, click on the **NCSA** entry (not the *University of Illinois* entry), and type the 6-digit code displayed in the Duo app into the window.
+As with the password, you will see it as **********.

 #.
-The screen will bring up a black window without a prompt.
-You may need to wait 30 seconds or a minute here.

-   Then it will ask for your password.
-Enter your NCSA password again.
+The screen will bring up a black window without a prompt. **You may need to wait 30 seconds or a minute here.** Then it will ask for your password.
+Enter your NCSA password.
 You **won't see your characters** echoed back to the screen; just type it blindly.

 #.
 You should have a prompt at the bottom and a file window on the left showing your directories on Nightingale.
 You are now ready to work.